Fort Worth police officer who killed Atatiana Jefferson arrested on murder charge

 He said believed officers reacted differently because they were in a predominantly black neighborhood than they would've had they gone to a white neighborhood.

-"This is a patter for that department," Merritt said.
+"This is a pattern for that department," Merritt said.
 "It seems common when dealing with people of African-American descent."

 Dean has no prior law enforcement experience in Texas, state records show.
 He attended the University of Texas at Arlington.